 My head spun since the day I decided to apply.
 The first essay demanded the applicants to identify an issue facing the bilateral relationship that is related to strategic and security issues, and describe how it should be addressed.
 The second essay question was “Why do you want to be selected as a delegate for CAUSINDY?
 What would you do with this opportunity?”

 It was not an easy task since I did not have prior relationship with Australia.
 I do not work for a company or governmental office that related to Australia, or even study in Australia.
-I just went there for leisure back in March 2017 to visit my sister who is enrolled in a master degree program and directly fell in love with the country.
+I just went there for leisure back in March 2017 to visit my sister who is enrolled in a master degree program and promptly fell in love with the country.

 I really did not have ideas for the essays.
 I read a lot of articles and discussed with many friends and mentors about potential topics for the essays.
 I decided to highlight the startup ecosystem in both countries.
 Furthermore, I was determined to challenge myself to be a video journalist by covering the story of CAUSINDY and the startup ecosystem in both countries for the TV station I currently work for.